getodk/xlsform-server/README.md

 ## 3. Run ansible to configure remote machine
 1. Clone or download this repo.
 1. Read over `playbook.yml` and the files in `roles/` to understand behavior.
-1. Ensure the correct IP to the machine is in `hosts` file.
+1. Ensure the correct fully qualified hostname (not IP) to the machine is in `hosts` file.
 1. Ensure `id_rsa` is in `secrets/`.
 1. In `xlsform-server/`, run `ansible-playbook -i provisioning/hosts provisioning/playbook.yml`.
-1. Follow steps 4 and 5 at [Secure Nginx with Let's Encrypt](https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-16-04) to get an SSL cert.

 ## 4. Running regular updates